-Here's a 2min video that explains Harness 24/7 Service Guard:
+Here's a 2-minute video that explains Harness 24/7 Service Guard:

-To use 24/7 Service Guard, in Harness, click Continuous Verification.
+To use 24/7 Service Guard, click Harness Manager's Continuous Verification link.

-The applications configured with 24/7 Service Guard appear.
+The Services configured with 24/7 Service Guard appear.
 In this example, we have two applications:

-Let's look at the first application in detail.
+Let's look at the dashboard in detail.
 The following image describes the 24/7 Service Guard dashboard for the application.